Immigrant Food is D.C.’s first cause-casual restaurant. We celebrate America’s story – the story of immigrants. Let’s unite at the table.

 Then, we had to figure out how to both celebrate yesterday’s immigration and become immediately helpful to today’s immigrants.
 Our business had to create its own definition of corporate social responsibility.
 Immigrant Food’s business plan was built by ‘layering’ multiple points of connectivity between the community and the cause.
 That meant reaching out to the NGOs doing the hard work and asking them how we could have real impact on their work.
 They need more visibility, more volunteers, more resources, and more space to hold meetings.
 These impact partnerships are central to Immigrant Food’s business model; we want to raise public awareness of their work and support them by channeling donors, volunteers and providing space to meet special needs.

 The building blocks fell into place when Téa Ivanovic and Mileyda Montezuma joined the company.
-Téa is our hyper-talented communications director.
+Téa is our hyper-talented communications director turned Chief Operating Officer.
 She calls herself an “immigrant²” because she was born in Belgium to Yugoslav parents and then came to America to play Division 1 college tennis and built a life here.
-She is responsible for the strategic communications and policy backbone of our company.
+She is responsible for the strategic communications, business backbone, and operations oversight of our company.
 Mileyda “Mile” is our Head of Kitchen, Chef Enrique’s right-hand woman for many years who is a true leader in the kitchen, streamlining operations and introducing creativity to our dishes.

 That’s how Immigrant Food came to life.
 An idea that a great team made happen.